 - Ensuring there is a policy in place to safeguard children that includes an explanation of the action to be taken when there are safeguarding concerns about a child, the use of mobile phones and cameras, and staff safeguarding training requirements.
-These issues are addressed in part in this policy and in further detail in the school's Child Protection and Safeguarding Policy and Photography and Images Policy. - Ensuring there is a policy in place in the event of an allegation being made against a member of staff (including supply staff) or a volunteer.
+These issues are addressed in part in this policy and in further detail in the school's Child Protection and Safeguarding Policy. - Ensuring there is a policy in place in the event of an allegation being made against a member of staff (including supply staff) or a volunteer.
 These issues are addressed in the school's Allegations of Abuse Against Staff Policy. - Monitoring the implementation of this policy. - Ensuring that this policy does not discriminate on any grounds. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy.

-The EYFS lead, in conjunction with the headteacher, will have responsibility for the day-to-day implementation and management of this policy.
+The Deputy Headteacher, Mrs Crowther and the Headteacher, Mrs Ritson will have responsibility for the day-to-day implementation and management of this policy.